mucsi96/typescript-documentation/example-output/screen-capture.md

 - [WebDriver spec](https://www.w3.org/TR/webdriver/#take-screenshot)

-## session.takeScreenshot()
+## element.takeScreenshot()

-Takes a screenshot of the top-level browsing context’s viewport.
+Takes a screenshot of the visible region encompassed by the bounding rectangle of an element

 **RETURNS**